easydigitaldownloads/edd-auto-register/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.3.3 =

+* Tweak: Added support for other extensions to run the registration process before a payment is recorded
+* Fix: Removed unused global variables
+* Fix: Properly force Guest Checkout to be enabled

 = 1.3.2 =
 * Fix: Correct compatibility with Easy Digital Downloads user verification process.